Dive bomber: Accuracy

 Bomb sighting becomes trivial, requiring only a straight line of sight to the target.
 This was simplified as the aircraft was pointed directly at the target, making sighting over the nose much easier.
 Differences in the path of different bombs due to differing ballistics can be corrected by selecting a standardised bombing altitude and then adjusting the dive angle slightly for each case.
 As the bomber dives, the aim could be continually adjusted.
 In contrast, when a horizontal bomber veers offline while approaching the bomb release point, turning to the angle that would correct this also changes the speed of the aircraft over the ground (when there is a wind) and thereby changes the range as well.

 In the 1930s and early 1940s, dive bombing was the best method for attacking high-value compact targets, like bridges and ships, with accuracy.
 The forces generated when the aircraft levels out at the bottom of the dive are considerable.
 The drawback of modifying and strengthening an aircraft for near-vertical dives was the loss of performance.
 Aside from the greater strength requirements, during normal horizontal flight, aircraft are normally designed to return to fly straight and level, but when put into a dive the changes in forces affecting the aircraft now cause the aircraft to track across the target unless the pilot applies considerable force to keep the nose down, with a corresponding decrease in accuracy.
 To compensate, many dive bombers were designed to be trimmed out, either through the use of special dive flaps (such as Fairey Youngman flaps) or through changes in tailplane trim that must be readjusted when the dive is completed.

-The Vultee Vengeance, mostly used by the RAF and RAAF in Burma, was designed to be trimmed for diving, with no lift to distort the dive.
+The Vultee Vengeance, which was mostly used by the RAF and RAAF in Burma, was designed to be trimmed for diving, with no lift to distort the dive.
 The drawback was that it flew nose up in level flight, increasing drag.
 Failure to re-adjust trim made the aircraft difficult or impossible to pull out of a dive.

 A dive bomber was vulnerable to low-level ground fire as it dived towards its target, since it was often headed in a straight line directly towards the defenders.
 At higher levels, this was less of a problem, as larger AA (anti-aircraft) shells were fused to explode at specific altitudes, which is impossible to determine while the plane is diving.
 In addition, most higher-altitude gunners and gunnery systems were designed to calculate the lateral movement of a target; while diving, the target appears almost stationary.
 Also, many AA mounts lacked the ability to fire directly up, so dive bombers were almost never exposed to fire from directly ahead.

 Dive brakes were employed on many designs to create drag which slowed the aircraft in its dive and increased accuracy.
 Air brakes on modern aircraft function in a similar manner in bleeding off excessive speed.